 A leaky basement is more than an inconvenience.
 Pooling water attracts all kinds of pests, including insects, rodents, snakes and other unwanted creatures.
-It also increases humidity that can lead to dangerous structural damage by termites and fungus.
-Check the grading and downspouts around your house to make sure that rainwater drains away from the foundation, and address other potential sources of leaks like windows, walls, and sump pumps as problems arise.
+Water in the basement also increases humidity that can lead to dangerous structural damage caused by termites and fungus.

 Clogged Rain Gutters

 Pesky insects like cockroaches and silverfish love humid places.
-Leaky pipes, slow drains and even poorly vented bathrooms create conditions that lure these little creatures.
-Address repairs to these problems quickly, or you may have to contend with creepy crawlies.
+Leaky pipes, slow drains and even poorly vented bathrooms are ideal conditions for them.
+Address repairs to these problem areas quickly (and while you’re at it, consider running a dehumidifier in these zones), or you may have some creepy crawlies to contend with.

 Trash and Recyclables

 It's no secret that the food scraps in trash cans attract bugs and rodents.
 Avoid infestations by properly bagging and sealing garbage and storing it in closed containers.
-Be sure to rinse out recyclables, and consider upgrading from the open-top curbside recycling container to a closed container.
+Be sure to rinse out recyclables and the recycle bin itself, and consider upgrading from an open-top curbside recycling container to a container with a lid.